Corfitz Ulfeldt: Later life

 Their captivity was severe to brutal and they were released in September 1661 in the most degrading conditions.
-The fallen magnate henceforth dreamed of nothing but revenge, and in the course of 1662, during his residence at Bruges, he offered the Danish crown to the Frederick William I, Elector of Brandenburg, proposing to raise a rebellion in Denmark for that purpose.
-Frederick William betrayed Ulfeldt's treason to Frederick III, and the Danish government at once impeached the traitor; on 24 July 1663 he and his children were degraded, his property was confiscated, and he was condemned to be beheaded and quartered.
+The fallen magnate henceforth dreamed of nothing but revenge, and in the course of 1662, during his residence at Bruges, he offered the Danish-Norwegian crown to the Frederick William I, Elector of Brandenburg, proposing to raise a rebellion in Denmark for that purpose.
+Frederick William betrayed Ulfeldt's treason to Frederick III, and the Danish government at once impeached the traitor; on 24 July 1663, he and his children were degraded, his property was confiscated, and he was condemned to be beheaded and quartered.

 He escaped from the country, but the sentence was actually carried out on his effigy; and a pillory was erected on the ruins of his mansion at Copenhagen.
-During a new flight he died February 1664 in a boat on the Rhine not far from Basel.
-The circumstances of his death or his final resting place are not known.
+During a new flight, he died in February 1664 in a boat on the Rhine not far from Basel.
+The circumstances of his death and his final resting place are not known.

 Legacy

 To posterity Corfits Ulfeldt has stood as the prototype of a traitor in Danish history.
 In addition, modern historians have been liable to view him as a highly mentally unstable man whose lust for power ended in megalomania and insanity.

-In contrast his wife Leonora Christina has been admired because of her long time as a prisoner after his death.
+In contrast, his wife Leonora Christina has been admired because of her long time as a prisoner after his death.
 She spent twenty-one years in confinement in the royal dungeon, Blåtårn, prior to her release during 1685.